 News and Events

-Read what the Business Press and BBC had to say before our conference:
+Read what the Business Press and the BBC had to say about the 2016 conference held at the Winchester Guildhall:

 Companies spearheading a £36.5 million boost for green business in the South will be discussing their successes and challenges at a forthcoming conference and expo.